langston-barrrett.github.io

 Instance removeProper : Proper (eq ==> equiv ==> equiv) remove.

-This concisely states "given two equal inputs x y : A
+This concisely states "given two equal inputs x y : A and

-two equivalent lists l1 l2 : list A
+two equivalent lists l1 l2 : list A,

-is equivalent to remove y l2
+remove x l1 is equivalent to remove y l2".
+In

-respects equality on A
+other words, remove respects equality on A

 (trivially -- every Coq function respects equality) and the equivalence

-relation ==
+relation == (AKA equiv) on

-list A
+list A.

-Once we have an Instance
+Once we have an Instance of Proper, we can use

-to replace replace remove x l1
+setoid_rewrite to replace replace remove x l1

-, even when they appear nested in the goal
+with remove x l2, even when they appear nested in the goal

 statement: